mesosphere/dcos-docs-site/pages/ksphere/dispatch/1.2/operations/index.md

 # Airgapped Deployments

-Details for airgapped deployments of Dispatch.
+How to deploy and operate Dispatch in an [airgapped](airgap-support/) or non-internet connected environment.

 # Garbage Collection

-You can configure the age at which resources are garbage collected.
+Configure the age at which resources are [garbage collected](garbage-collection/).

 # Monitoring

-Dispatch integrates with Prometheus for metrics.
+[Monitor Dispatch](monitoring/) using Prometheus for metrics.

-# Scaling
+# Scaling ArgoCD

-We offer detailed recommendations on scaling Argo CD for Dispatch.
+Recommendations on [scaling ArgoCD](scaling/) for Dispatch.